 It was created pretty much as a souvenir for the company.
 Around the circumference of the map, I put the names of all of the entertainers.
 We did a map for the second tour too.

 And the posters you did?

-Barry was the one I think who took a Polaroid of Bob, and he liked the way Bob look so we've put Bob on the in the center of the posters.
+Barry was the one I think who took a Polaroid of Bob, and he liked the way Bob looked, so we put Bob in the center of the posters.
 I think I have the original photograph.
 Again, that was to keep that theme of folksy art going.

 When they went to Canada, we packed two steamer trunks full of drugs.
 Everybody had to take their drugs and put them in the steamer trunks.
-As I recall, I think it was they were driven across the border.
+As I recall, they were driven across the border.
 Because they didn't want any of the folks on the tour to be frisked.

 How did packing those trunks end up being your job?

-What was your involvement in the second half of Rolling Thunder, when they play the bigger places of the South and West in 1976?
+What was your involvement in the second half of Rolling Thunder, when they played the bigger places of the South and West in 1976?

 By the time the second one started, the set was pretty much done.
 I was doing the T-shirts and the posters, that kind of thing.
 It was the same thing, the same handbills, but a new map.
 Then I did sweatshirts, belt buckles, buttons that said Rolling Thunder Revue.